Before you start, it may help to read the Make sense of University jargon page.

 You are strongly recommended to seek advice before enrolling in a double major programme.

 A minor is a recognised selection of papers in a particular subject area, and normally requires the completion of five required papers worth a total of 90 points.
-It is possible to take a minor in the following degrees: Bachelor of Arts (BA), Bachelor of Performing Arts (BPA), Bachelor of Science (BSc), Bachelor of Applied Science (BAppSc), Bachelor of Commerce (BCom) and Bachelor of Arts and Science (BASc).
+The requirements for a minor can be found on the relevant subject page.

 A minor subject need not be in a subject normally associated with the degree concerned (e.g. Film and Media Studies may be taken as a minor subject in a BSc programme).